Privacy Statement

 Access to information and privacy

-The Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) provides an individual with the right to access information under the custody and control of an institution, including one's own personal information (Section I - MFIPPA).
-There are certain limitations that may exclude records from being accessible: the records may be exempt, confidentiality provisions may apply or the request may be considered frivolous or vexatious.
+The Municipal Freedom of Information and Protection of Privacy Act (MFIPPA) gives you the right to access information held by the Windsor-Essex County Health Unit, including your personal information (Section I - MFIPPA).
+There are certain limitations that may exclude records from being accessible: the records may be exempt, confidentiality provisions may apply, or the request may be considered frivolous or vexatious.

-Individuals wishing to access the Windsor-Essex County Health Unit (WECHU) records should begin by contacting the Privacy Officer at privacy@wechu.org in order to determine if the request should be submitted formally under the Act or if the information will be provided under business as usual.
+If you wish to access the Windsor-Essex County Health Unit (WECHU) records, you must begin by filling out the Freedom of Information request form.
+To determine if the request should be submitted formally under the Act or if the information will be provided under business as usual, contact the Privacy Officer at privacy@wechu.org.

 It is important to note that the rules governing access and privacy under MFIPPA apply to both formal and informal requests for information.